benchmark-urbanism/cityseer-api/docs/modules/centrality.md

 :::

 ::: tip Hint
-When calculating local network centralities, it is best-practice for the area of interest to have been buffered by a distance equal to the maximum distance threshold to be considered.
+When calculating local network centralities, it is best-practice to buffer the global network by a distance equal to the maximum distance threshold to be considered.
 This prevents misleading results arising due to a boundary roll-off effect.
 :::

 ::: danger Important